Umang8251/Umang8251/README.md

 - 💬 Ask me about :
 -->
 ### Projects
-1)Quiz Game
+1)Quiz Game:
  It is a Quiz Game programmed in C language, designed using various data structures such as Stacks and Priority Queue.